|Office of Community

 U.S. Department of Justice

-Ronald L. Davis was appointed by Attorney General Eric Holder in November, 2013, to head the Office of Community Oriented Policing Services (COPS Office) of the U.S. Department of Justice (DOJ).
+Ronald L. Davis was appointed by United States Attorney General Eric Holder in November 2013 as the Director of the Office of Community Oriented Policing Services (COPS Office) of the United States Department of Justice (DOJ).
 The COPS Office is responsible for advancing community policing nationwide and supporting the community policing activities of state, local, and tribal law enforcement agencies.
-To date, the COPS Office has invested more than $14 billion to fund the hiring of more than 125,000 officers and deputies and provide a variety of knowledge resources including publications, CDs, training, technical assistance, conferences, and webcasts.
+To date, the COPS Office has invested more than $14 billion in the advancement of community policing.
+The COPS Office currently manages over 2,000 active grants totaling $1.4 Billion.

-Davis worked closely with the DOJ in the past, serving as a policing expert for the departmentís Civil Rights Division.
+Davis also worked closely with the DOJ in the past, serving as a policing expert for the department's Civil Rights Division.
 While in this capacity, Davis served on two federal monitoring teams with oversight of police-reform consent decrees between the DOJ and the Washington, D.C., and Detroit Police Departments.

-Davis is the co-author of the Harvard University and National Institute of Justice (NIJ) publication, Exploring the Role of the Police in Prisoner Reentry, and the U.S. DOJ publication, How to Correctly Collect and Analyze Racial Profiling Data: Your Reputation Depends on It.
-He is a contributing author to the Police Executive Research Forum (PERF) publications: Chief Concerns: The Use of Force and Early Release of Prisoners and Its Impact on Police Agencies and Communities in California.
+Davis is the co-author of the Harvard University and National Institute of Justice publications, Race and Policing: An Agenda for Action, and Exploring the Role of the Police in Prisoner Reentry.
+He is co-author of the DOJ publication, How to Correctly Collect and Analyze Racial Profiling Data: Your Reputation Depends on It and a contributing author to the Police Executive Research Forum (PERF) publications: Chief Concerns: The Use of Force and Early Release of Prisoners and Its Impact on Police Agencies and Communities in California.